fiveache/tweeter/README.md

 ```
 npm install
 ```
-Create a .env file in the root of the project by running touch .env.
+Create a .env file in the root of the project by running `touch .env`.
 ```
 touch .env
 ```